 Fact.
 ‘You said John looked fat in his new top.’

 Fear/Fantasy.
 ‘You were rude.’

 Fact.
 ‘You sat down in the last chair and there was nowhere for Jo to sit.’

 Fact.
 ‘You said you didn’t like the food I’d cooked.’

-The simple change of separating out the facts from your judgements can make the world of difference to the quality of your communication, and makes it much more likely that you will be heard and understood.
+The simple change of separating out the facts from your fears and fantasies can make the world of difference to the quality of your communication, and makes it much more likely that you will be heard and understood.
 (It doesn’t mean the other person will like what they hear, but they’re less likely to have such a strong reaction.)
 The other person now has a chance to understand clearly the behaviour that led to your judgement of them.
 It is worth trying this next time you need to speak to someone about something that you fear may be emotionally charged.
 You may find it leads to a more constructive conversation.
-It is less likely to lead to an argument as the ‘facts’ are something you both agree on, and the judgements are owned by you and clearly stated as judgements, which you acknowledge may or may not be true.
+It is less likely to lead to an argument as the ‘facts’ are something you both agree on, and the judgements are owned by you and clearly stated as your fears and fantasies, which you acknowledge may or may not be true.

-I will explore feelings, boundaries and wants in my next blogs, so that you will then, if you wish, be able to use the model in full.
+I will explore ‘Feelings’, ‘Fortress’ and ‘Forward From Here’ in my next blogs, so that you will then, if you wish, be able to use the model in full.

-If you would like to find further information on Shadow Work visit:
+If you would like to find further information on authentic communication, including details of authentic communication workshops, shadow work sessions and couple’s work, please visit: